Green Sea Turtle

 In recent years, many populations, including those in Florida and Hawaii, have been seriously affected by fibropapilloma.
-Turtles with this disease develop fleshy tumors on the skin and internal organs that can eventually impair vision, feeding, breathing, and other vital functions.
+Turtles with this disease develop fleshy tumors on the skin and internal organs that can eventually impair vision, feeding, breathing and other vital functions.

 Everyone can help with sea turtle conservation efforts.
 Learn How

-Raccoons, foxes, dogs, seabirds, and ghost crabs prey upon turtle eggs.
-Young sea turtles are eaten by seabirds, crabs, and carnivorous fish.
+Raccoons, foxes, dogs, seabirds and ghost crabs prey upon turtle eggs.
+Young sea turtles are eaten by seabirds, crabs and carnivorous fish.
 Adults may be eaten by tiger sharks.

 Humans, however, are the greatest threat to sea turtles.
-People harvest adults and eggs, disturb nesting beaches, pollute, and fish in ways that are harmful to turtles.
+People harvest adults and eggs, disturb nesting beaches, pollute and fish in ways that are harmful to turtles.

 The Aquarium’s green sea turtle was born, we estimate, in 1998.
-In 2000, this sea turtle stranded in Long Island Sound and was rescued by the Riverhead Foundation for Marine Research and Preservation.
+In 2000, this sea turtle got stranded in Long Island Sound and was rescued by the Riverhead Foundation for Marine Research and Preservation.

 Weighing just 6 pounds, this small turtle was cold stunned and had an infected left front flipper.
 The flipper was not treatable and was amputated.
 Almost two years later, and several pounds heavier, the turtle was donated to the National Aquarium.
-At the time it was believed that the sea turtle could not be returned to the wild as it would not survive in the wild minus a flipper.
+At the time it was believed that the sea turtle could not be returned to the wild as it would not survive in the wild without a flipper.
 After three months in quarantine, the turtle, nicknamed Calypso, moved to the Wings in the Water exhibit, now known as Blacktip Reef.